BrainDrive Plugin Data Field Reference

 Plugin Status and Metadata

-(boolean, required)
+official (boolean, required)

 - Purpose: Indicates if this is an official BrainDrive plugin